MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/custom-keyboard-interactions.md

 ### Default behavior

 Directional navigation behavior is based on the element’s ancestry, or inheritance hierarchy.
-If all ancestors are in default mode, or set to **Auto**, directional navigation behavior is not supported for keyboard (gamepad and remote control always support directional navigation unless explicitly set to **Disabled**).
+If all ancestors are in default mode, or set to **Auto**, directional navigation behavior is not supported for keyboard.

 ### Custom behavior